mattnotmax/cyberchef-recipes/README.md

 ## Recipe 5 - Using loops & labels

 CyberChef can use labels to identify parts of the recipe and then loop back to perform operations multiple times.
-In this examples, there are 29 rounds of Base64 encoding which are extracted and decoded.
+In this example, there are 29 rounds of Base64 encoding which are extracted and decoded.

 Credit: @pmelson